Instant Runoff (IRV) voting system (Executive summary)

 you or him.

-In IRV, it can hurt both.
+In IRV, it can hurt you.

 With IRV the "Nader spoiler" and "wasted vote" problems are